theborakompanioni/azure-docs.de-de/articles/hdinsight/hdinsight-connect-excel-hive-odbc-driver.md

 <properties
-   pageTitle="Verbinden von Excel mit Hadoop mithilfe des Hive ODBC-Treibers | Microsoft Azure" description="Erfahren Sie, wie Sie den Microsoft Hive ODBC-Treiber für Excel einrichten und zum Abfragen von Daten in einem HDInsight-Cluster verwenden können." services="hdinsight" documentationCenter="" authors="mumian"
+   pageTitle="Connect Excel to Hadoop with the Hive ODBC Driver | Microsoft Azure" description="Learn how to set up and use the Microsoft Hive ODBC driver for Excel to query data in an HDInsight cluster." services="hdinsight" documentationCenter="" authors="mumian"